lnspired by Sir David Attenborough.

 At the end of December 2018, we wrote to Sir David Attenborough to thank him for inspiring us, like many others, and we were both touched amazed to receive a handwritten response endorsing our efforts just a week later.
 That letter now proudly hangs, framed in our kitchen!

 Plastic Free Home is Born

-That is why we decided in December 2018 to set up an online community to raise awareness of the challenges we all face and to seek and share ideas and information on how we can all work towards living more sustainably.
+That is why we decided in December 2018 to set up an online community to raise awareness of the challenges we all face and to seek and share ideas and information and ideas on how we can all work towards living more sustainably.

-Like you, we are just a normal, everyday family that cares about protecting the natural world.
+Like you, we are just a normal, everyday family that loves and cares about protecting the natural world.
 We believe strongly that every single one of us can have a huge individual and collective impact and we believe in the power of “voting with your feet”.
-If you are wondering, “where do I start?” you may mind out blog article, ‘How to Start a Zero Waste Lifestyle‘ helpful.
+If you are wondering, “where do I start?” you may mind our blog article, ‘How to Start a Zero Waste Lifestyle‘ helpful.
 If you want things simplified further, the mindset we all need to try to adopt is best summed up by a classic sustainability model, which sets out the ideal order of things: “refuse, reduce, reuse, repair, recycle.”

 What Happened Next?

 We have been overwhelmed by the response to Plastic Free Home over the past two years.
 When we began, we said that we would be happy to continue longer term if we found 100 like-minded followers.
 We recently topped an incredible 30,000 followers, in more than 20 countries.

 You can also now catch us regularly in Wokingham.Today, Round & About Magazine and RG10 Mag, as well as on BBC Radio Berkshire from time to time, through which we collectively reach tens of thousands of homes.
 We’ve appeared in the likes of Country Living, Berkshire Live, In Your Area, The Reading Chronicle, The Bracknell News and Village Eye too, and been featured on a range of websites and blogs.